 Faculty who have served as FMIRs in the same program location do not require an interview with the Committee; however, if significant time has passed since the faculty member served as FMIR or if the application is for placement in a different program, an interview will be helpful for the Committee.

 Once the interview process has been completed, the FMIR Selection Committee will recommend faculty to the OIP Executive Director who makes the appointments.
 Notification is sent by email and in print with instructions for accepting the position.

 Applications for more than one program are welcome but, as mentioned above, require advance consultation with the respective program directors.
 Each applicant should complete the form below in full and submit for the appropriate signatures of approval.

 If you previously applied for an FMIR position but were not selected, you do not need to reapply in full.
 Please notify Jackie Ciccone by email to reactivate your application.
-In the email request to reactivate, please indicate program(s) and term(s); an updated c.v., course or research proposal is optional.
+In the email request to reactivate, please indicate program(s) and term(s); and if applying for a different program be sure that the respective director has approved the application; department head approval of teaching release may be sent by email or memo; an updated c.v., course or research proposal is optional.

 Student evaluations of the orientation, administration and courses are done at the end of each semester.
-The directors base their evaluations of the FMIR on student evaluations, input from international faculty, their own observations of the group, and their working relationship with the FMIRs.
+The directors base their evaluations of the FMIR on student evaluations, input from international faculty and OIP staff, their own observations of the group, and their working relationship with the FMIRs.
 The categories for evaluation include:

 - academic rigor